Sinarahimi/Chat-Pod/README.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

-The first step is to init Chat.
+The first step is to initialize the Chat module.
 ```java
 chat.init(context);
 ```